-The Interconnection Customer's Interconnection Facilities are located adjacent to IPC's Interconnection Facilities.
-The Interconnection Customer will install solar arrays, batteries, inverters, disconnect switches, distribution collector system, transformers (including a main step-up transformer), controllers, appropriate grounding measures, and associated auxiliary equipment.
-The main step-up transformer is a 63/84/105 MVA, 230kV/34.5kV delta/wye-grounded, 3-phase and should provide an adequate ground source for transmission line protection.
-Interconnection Customer will build 230kV facilities to the Point of Change of Ownership.
+The Interconnection Customer's Facilities are located to IPC's

+The Interconnection Customer will install wind turbines, solar arrays, batteries, inverters, disconnect switches, distribution collector system, transformers (including a main step-up transformer), controllers, appropriate grounding measures, and associated auxiliary equipment.
+The main step-up transformers are wye-ground/wye-grounded, 3-phase with a delta tertiary and should provide an adequate ground source for transmission line protection.
+Interconnection Customer will build facilities to the Point of Change of Ownership.